Archive for “Young Athletes” Tag

 By Jake Moore

 Every one of us has worked with a young athlete with low back pain.
 In fact, we have all likely have worked with and missed the signs of serious low back pain in our athletes.
 Looking back at my career so far, I’m sure I have.
 Of those young athletes with lower back pain, up to 47% have spondylolysis or spondylolisthesis (1).
 Spondylolysis and spondylolisthesis are injuries to the posterior vertebrae and result from excessive spinal extension loading.
 Unfortunately too many young athletes are over-trained and exposed to poor training, leaving them at risk for these injuries.
 On the positive side, these injuries are preventable with good movement training and knowledgeable coaches.
-As IYCA professionals we expect to be held to a higher standard than other exercise professionals when working with young athletes.
-If we can recognize the signs of serious back, and how to train to prevent such injuries, it will go a long ways in diminishing low back pain amongst your athletes, help those with low back pain get timely treatment and decrease the impact of low back pain into adulthood.
+As IYCA professionals we expect to be held to a higher standard than youth fitness professionals when working with young athletes.
+If we can recognize the signs of serious back pain, and how to train to prevent such injuries, it will go a long ways in diminishing low back pain amongst your youth fitness athletes, help those with low back pain get timely treatment and decrease the impact of low back pain into adulthood.

 Young athletes are at a vulnerable time to develop low back pain from excessive trunk extension.
 In late middle school and early high school they may be participating in multiple sports throughout the year.
 It is not uncommon to be in-season for one sport and still participate in off-season training for their club teams.
 (It would be worth another article to discuss how these athletes would benefit more from developing fundamental movement skills instead of being in-season all year.)
-In addition these athletes will be asked to begin a strength and conditioning program in their school as part of their athletic participation.
+In addition these athletes will be asked to begin a youth fitness or strength and conditioning program in their school as part of their athletic participation.
 Meanwhile this athlete is at a time in their development where:

 1. The rate of bone growth is often outpacing the lengthening of muscle and fascia, leading to tight hips and poor posture.